adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 Once I have all the package data, I can answer the original question of "largest number in version" and look at a few other interesting things.

-(A couple hours and many iterations later...)
+(A few hours and many iterations later...)

 ```sh
 $ bun npm-package-versions.ts